jayson-gomba/jayson-gomba.github.io/index.md

-This will be a blog about learning how to learn, how to think like a programmer and deep learning.
+This will be a blog about learning how to learn; how to think like a programmer and deep learning.